barturba/ticket-tracker/README.md

 ## Why?

-Most incident management tools I tried were _molasses slow_, clunky, and to impossible navigate.
-I needed something quicker, smoother, and way more intuitive —- so I built **TicketTracker**.
+Most incident management tools I tried were:

+- _molasses slow_
+- clunky
+- impossible navigate.

+I needed something:

+- quicker (loads everything in less than 250 ms)
+- smoother
+- way more intuitive

+That's why I built **TicketTracker**.

 Now, tracking and resolving incidents is as lightning fast as it should be.